All staff should undergo safeguarding and child protection training at induction

 It's important for staff to have Prevent training, to enable them to identify children at risk of being drawn into terrorism and to challenge extremist ideas.

-Your designated safeguarding lead (DSL) should be able to advise and support staff in protecting children from the risk of radicalisation.
+Your DSL should be able to advise and support staff in protecting children from the risk of radicalisation.

 It's up to you as a school to decide how much training on Prevent your staff need, by evaluating what your staff already know and the risks that radicalisation poses to your pupils.

-Read more about your responsibilities under the Prevent strategy.
+Read more about your responsibilities under the Prevent duty.

-If you're a member of Safeguarding Training Centre from The Key, use our elearning – it covers everything your staff need to know about the Prevent duty and what's expected of them.
+If you're a member of The Key Safeguarding, use our eLearning – it covers everything your staff need to know about the Prevent duty and what's expected of them.

 This training should be updated every 2 years.
-You should also update your knowledge and skills "at regular intervals, but at least annually".
+You should also update your knowledge and skills "at regular intervals, and at least annually".